Countdown supermarket introduces age requirement for buying energy drinks

 "The UK restriction has been on our radar for some time so it's only natural that we consider this here," Countdown head of communications Kate Porter told Stuff.

-The Herald has approached Countdown and Consumer NZ for further comment.
+The Herald has approached Countdown for further comment.

 The Food Standards Code restricts how much caffeine can be added to cola-type soft drinks and energy drinks.